OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/README.md

 See how to add `http.RESTRequestManager`(s) to an `http.HTTPServer`, with the `addRequestManager` method.

 # Other samples
 Many other Web UI examples are available.
 Just look.
+You will see that some examples need an Internet connection (for Google Maps and Leaflets), some others can run without Internet.
+Some are using WebComponents, some vanilla JavaScript components (directly drawing on HTML5 canvases).
+Your imagination is the limit.

 # To production